wookienz/AWS-CLI/README.md

-# AWStranscribe
+# AWS CLI Usage Examples

-CLI demo on using AWS transcribe function
+Various ramblings on using the AWS CLI.